dwrolvink/Linux/kvm.md

 Go back to the VM window and finish up the installation, then  login.

-If you do ip address, you'll see eth0 doesn't have an ip address.
+If you do `ip address`, you'll see eth0 doesn't have an ip address.
 I don't particularly like vi, but it's hard to install anything else when we don't have an IP address, so let's use that to edit the config file for eth0:

 ```